Wales’ painful World Cup history

 While the tales of Romanian crossbars and suspicions of Scottish handballs may be familiar, the full details of the wait since 1958 shows just how agonising it has been, with seven occasions where the fall was in the final two games.

-Because since Sweden and that solitary appearance, Wales' World Cup history has been a cruel mix of heartache, hard-luck stories and -sometimes - humiliation.
+Because since Sweden and that solitary appearance, Wales' World Cup history has been a cruel mix of heartache, hard-luck stories and - sometimes - humiliation.

 Year - 1962.
 Manager - Jimmy Murphy